Lornavav/pp3-quiz-lv/README.md

 * As a user I want to see an 'Incorrect' message along with the correct answer if I get a quiz question wrong.
 * As a user I want to see my score after I have answered all 10 questions.
 * As a user I want the option to play the game again after completing a game.
 I want to be able to choose yes or no.
+* As a user I want to a view a leaderboard with the top 10 usernames and scores.

 #### As a website owner

-* As a website owner I want the quiz game to contain 10 questions with 4 possible answers to each question.
-I want 1 question to load at a time.
-Once a question has been answered the next one should load this should continue until all 10 questions have loaded.
 * As a website owner I want to capture the users name and final score and export the data to a google sheet for storage.

 ## Design